Mithoff Law

 Disclaimer

-Reported verdicts and settlements may not be reflective of results in other cases.
-Reported amounts do not reflect attorneys’ fees (typically up to a 40% contingent fee), or case expenses.
-Jury verdicts may have been settled pending appeals for lesser amounts.
+Reported amounts will not reflect attorneys’ fees (typically up to a 40 percent contingent fee) or case expenses.
+Jury verdicts may have been settled pending an appeal for a lesser amount and may remain a confidential basis on agreement of the parties as approved by the court.

 Categories